 Children under 11 years are less likely to send sexts than teenagers.
 They can feel upset if they get a sext they don’t want.
 And they can also feel worried, confused or upset by pressure to sext.

 Early conversations about sexting: why they’re important and when to start

-There are lots of good reasons to have early conversations with your child about sexting.
+There are many good reasons to have early conversations with your child about sexting.

 - avoid sharing inappropriate images of themselves or others

 - know what to do if they get sent inappropriate images.

 If you’re wondering how early to start talking about sexting, you could think about: